Shanikah-Boyce/WildRydes-site/README.md

 # Building Wild Rydes: A Serverless Unicorn Ride-Sharing Web Application

 ### Project Overview
-The *Wild Rydes* project reimagines the [AWS Serverless Workshop application](https://aws.amazon.com/serverless-workshops/), using AWS’s serverless ecosystem to create a scalable, cost-effective ride-sharing platform.
-The website and dependencies were sourced from the [Tiny Technical Tutorials guide](https://github.com/tinytechnicaltutorials/wildrydes-site), allowing focus on designing the serverless backend.
+The *Wild Rydes* project reimagines the [AWS Serverless Workshop application](https://aws.amazon.com/serverless-workshops/), leveraging AWS’s serverless ecosystem to create a scalable and cost-effective ride-sharing platform.
+The website and irs dependencies were sourced from the [Tiny Technical Tutorials](https://github.com/tinytechnicaltutorials/wildrydes-site), allowing the focus to be on designing the serverless backend.
 The app enables users to register, log in and request rides via an ArcGIS-powered map.

 ![Front-end UI](https://github.com/user-attachments/assets/9e5782d9-b921-471d-ae7e-b61635932cf8)
 *This image demonstrates the front-end functionality provided by AWS tools and ArcGIS.*